SharkTal/ownserver/README.md

 ### Setting up DNS
 You want to make your domain's nameserver to point to DigitalOcean's nameservers where your server will be located.

 Setup DNS as following at Namecheap: Navigate to Domains -> Registration.
-Click Manage on domain at Domain List

-Nameservers, select Custom DNS and add followint nameservers:
+Click Manage on domain at Domain List -> Nameservers, select Custom DNS and add the following nameservers:
 ```
 ns1.digitalocean.com
 ns2.digitalocean.com